CenturyLinkCloud/clc-go-cli/README.md

 ### Specify a default data center

-A number of commands require a data center to specify (via the `--data-center` option) what limits the entities (groups, servers, policies, etc) operated upon to only those belonging to this data center.
+A number of commands require a default data center variable (via the `--data-center` option) in order to ensure that the command only operates on the entities (groups, servers, policies, etc) belonging to the specific data center.

-There is a possibility to set a default one so that you do not need to specify it explicitly with every command.
+There is an option to set a default data center so that you do not need to specify it explicitly with every command.

 You can either set a data center in the config using the `defaultdatacenter` field or execute a command: